giacomolanciano/sentweements/README.md

 **Sentweements** is a simple sentiment analysis tool for tweets.
 It allows you to make a query against [Twitter Search API](https://dev.twitter.com/rest/public) and get back a dynamic sentiment analysis.
 It builds an image stream from the incoming tweets, performs sentiment analysis of each image using [Microsoft Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) and push it to the web client.
 Results are presented on the client side in a beautiful fashion.

 ## Technologies
-- Microsoft Emotion API
+- Microsoft Emotion API - the artificial intelligence that detect emotions based on universal facial expressions.
-- Twitter Search API
+- Twitter Search API - give acces to indices of recent or popular Tweets.
 - [Flask](http://flask.pocoo.org/) microframework to build the webserver and serve client requests.
 - [SocketIO](http://socket.io/) to build the pub-sub system to push notifications between client and server.